-TSA recently installed new software on all millimeter wave imaging technology machines that eliminates passenger-specific images.
+Advanced Imaging Technology millimeter wave units use Automated Target Recognition which eliminates passenger-specific images.
 Instead, the software automatically detects potential threat items and indicates their location on a generic outline of a person that will appear on a monitor attached to the unit.

 Any potential threat items that are detected are indicated on a generic outline of a person.